Sober Level Assessment Calculator

 What Your Blood Alcohol Content Means

-Your BAC number tells you exactly how much alcohol is affecting your brain and body right now.
-Understanding this number helps you judge when you are safe to drive or perform other tasks.
+Your BAC number provides an estimate of how much alcohol is affecting your brain and body right now.
+Understanding this number provides information to help judge when you are safe to drive or perform other tasks.

 0.00% – 0.02%: Sober to Minimal Influence